volodymyrhudyma/blog/content/blog/2020-04-26-javascript-mastering-weird-parts.md

 You probably know what's going on, after mastering the previous section, right?

-Reference types **are compared by reference.** It basically means, that javascript checks if both objects point to the same memory location.
+Reference types are compared by reference**.** It basically means, that javascript checks if both objects point to the same memory location.
 If out case, it is not true, so equality operator returns `false`.

 Consider another example: